Cuba's president confirms US talks as island's energy and economic crises intensify

 “The diplomatic staff are your eyes and ears on the ground,” Fonseca said.
 “A downgrading scenario could complicate or challenge U.S. understanding of what’s going on, on the ground.”

-Critical oil shipments from Venezuela to Cuba were halted after the U.S. attacked the South American country and arrested then President Nicolás Maduro.
+Critical oil shipments from Venezuela to Cuba were halted after the U.S. attacked the South American country and arrested Maduro.

 Since then, the Trump administration has been warning Cuba of a similar fate.